Marwan Maalouf: Minnesota Vikings

 In 2019, After spending six seasons as the Dolphins' assistant special teams coach, Maalouf was hired as the Minnesota Vikings' special teams coordinator.
-Upon the conclusion of the 2020 season, the Vikings elected not the renew his contract, instead promoting their assistant special teams coach, Ryan Ficken.
+Upon the conclusion of the 2020 season, the Vikings and Maalouf elected to mutually part ways.
+The Vikings promoted their assistant special teams coach, Ryan Ficken.

 Miami

 From 2022 to 2023, Maalouf served as a special teams coach for the Miami Hurricanes.
+His Kickoff Return units and Punt Team were in the top 10 in the country.
+Maalouf developed Andres Borregales (Kicker, New England Patriots) and Lou Hedley (Punter, New Orleans Saints).

 New Orleans Saints

-In 2024, Maalouf was hired as a special teams coach for the New Orleans Saints, once again working with special teams coordinator Darren Rizzi.
+In 2024, Maalouf was hired as a special teams coach for the New Orleans Saints, when Darren Rizzi was named the Interim Head Coach.

 Denver Broncos

-In February of 2025, Maalouf joined Rizzi, who had recently been named the Denver Broncos' new special teams coordinator shortly after the firing of Ben Kotwica.
-Maalouf would once again hold the position of assistant special teams coach, which had been left vacant after previous assistant Chris Banjo was hired as special teams coordinator of the New York Jets.
+In February 2025, Maalouf joined Rizzi, who had recently been named the Denver Broncos' new special teams coordinator shortly after the firing of Ben Kotwica.
+Maalouf was named assistant special teams coach, which had been left vacant after previous assistant Chris Banjo was hired as special teams coordinator of the New York Jets.